Cloaca: Marsupials

 In marsupials, the genital tract is separate from the anus, but a trace of the original cloaca does remain externally.
 This is one of the features of marsupials (and monotremes) that suggest their basal nature, as the amniotes from which mammals evolved had a cloaca, and probably so did the earliest mammals.

 Unlike other marsupials, marsupial moles have a true cloaca.
-This fact has been used to argue that they are not marsupials.

-Placentals
+Placental mammals

-Most adult placentals have no cloaca.
+Most adult placental mammals have no cloaca.
 In the embryo, the embryonic cloaca divides into a posterior region that becomes part of the anus, and an anterior region that develops depending on sex: in males, it forms the penile urethra, while in females, it develops into the vestibule or urogenital sinus that receives the urethra and vagina.
-However, some placentals retain a cloaca as adults: those are members of the order Afrosoricida (small mammals native to Africa) as well as pikas, beavers, and some shrews.
+However, some placental mammals retain a cloaca as adults: those are members of the order Afrosoricida (small mammals native to Africa) as well as pikas, beavers, and some shrews.

-Being placental animals, humans have an embryonic cloaca which divides into separate tracts during the development of the urinary and reproductive organs.
+Being placental mammals, humans have an embryonic cloaca which divides into separate tracts during the development of the urinary and reproductive organs.
 However, a few human congenital disorders result in persons being born with a cloaca, including persistent cloaca and sirenomelia (mermaid syndrome).